 - How you can help them get better

 - How you’ll do all three of these things for their buyers

 - How you’ll fit into the company and team

 “If you can’t talk to me about your process, I can’t tell if you’re really a winner or if you just got lucky.
 Don’t just tell me you won – tell me how and why you won… tell me what you did to win.
 Otherwise, I don’t know if that great success you had was really your success at all.”

-Otherwise, how will sales managers know you can transfer that same success to their team too?
+Otherwise, how will Founders and Sales Executives know you can transfer that same success to their team too?

 Here are a few things you need to be able to speak to in a concise but compelling fashion (make sure you have your answers prepared before the interview).